openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Preventing Replay Attacks {#preventing-replay}

-To prevent replay attacks, verifiable presentation container objects MUST be linked to `client_id` and optionally provided `nonce` from the Authentication Request.
+To prevent replay attacks, verifiable presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
 The `client_id` is used to detect presentation of credentials to a different party other than the intended.
 The `nonce` value binds the presentation to a certain authentication transaction and allows the verifier to detect injection of a presentation in the OpenID Connect flow, which is especially important in flows where the presentation is passed through the front-channel.